-In response to the danger posed by ChatGPT, Google is preparing its response with its own artificial intelligence.
+In response to the danger posed by ChatGPT, Google is preparing its solution with its own artificial intelligence.
 Created by DeepMind and called Sparrow, it must provide reliable and sourced answers while respecting certain limits.
-In this article we will look at Sparrow, what it is and when it could be released.
+In this article we will look at Sparrow, what it is, and when it could be released.

 Google Sparrow: cautious development

 DeepMind takes a much more cautious approach than OpenAI so as not to tarnish its reputation.
 In a September 2022 post featuring Sparrow, the Alphabet subsidiary described its AI as "a dialogue agent that is helpful and reduces the risk of dangerous and inappropriate responses."
 It is based on DeepMind's Chinchilla language model, which certainly has fewer parameters than OpenAI's, GPT-3.5, but which has been trained on a large amount of data.
 In addition, it has Internet access, which allows it to incorporate up-to-date information into its responses.